-Since its inception, Muhibbah has established its track record as an international engineering construction company and integrated solutions provider for maritime, oil and gas, and infrastructure projects in both local and global markets.
+Since its inception, Muhibbah has established a track record of an international engineering construction company playing an integral role as an integrated solutions provider in related fields such as steel fabrication, petrochemical facilities construction, crane manufacturing, shipyard development, airport development and airline support equipment manufacturing for maritime, oil and gas, and infrastructure projects in both local and global markets.

-Muhibbah owns a Bursa Malaysia Main Market listed crane manufacturing subsidiary, Favelle Favco Berhad ("Favco"), which provides one-stop solutions for specialised offshore oil and gas pedestal cranes as well as tower cranes for the global markets.
+Muhibbah owns a Bursa Malaysia Main Market listed crane manufacturing subsidiary, Favelle Favco Berhad ("Favco"), which provides one-stop solutions as a manufacturer of specialised offshore oil and gas pedestal cranes as well as tower cranes for the global markets.

-In 2018, the Group, vide Favco, acquired 70% equity interest in each of the following four companies, namely Exact Automation Sdn Bhd, Sedia Teguh Sdn Bhd, Exact Analytical Sdn Bhd and Exact Oil & Gas Sdn Bhd (the four companies collectively known as "Intelligent Automation Group") which provide design, engineering and maintenance services for automation solution and process analysers as well as specialised equipment.
+In year 2018, the Group, vide Favco, acquired controlling equity interests in each of the following four companies, namely Exact Automation Sdn Bhd, Sedia Teguh Sdn Bhd, Exact Analytical Sdn Bhd and Exact Oil & Gas Sdn Bhd (the four companies collectively known as the "Intelligent Automation Group") which provide design, engineering and maintenance services for automation solution and process analysers and specialised equipment.